cloudcreativity/ddd-modules/docs/guide/domain/value-objects.md

 }
 ```

-Only the framework layer knows - as JSON is effectively a _presentation_ of the data.
-As we know, the domain layer
+Only the _presentation_ layer knows - as JSON is a data delivery mechanism.
+As we know, the domain layer is the
-is the inner-most layer, that should have no knowledge of the outer layers - including the presentation layer.
+inner-most layer, that should have no knowledge of the outer layers - including the presentation layer.
 The same
 applies for serializing to strings - this is a concern of the presentation layer.

 The only exception to this would be _scalar_ value objects - for example our `EmailAddress` value object.
 In this case,